Two ‘big rocks’ for department stores and big box retailers to turn the tide

 So, how do department stores and big box retailers drive dwell and unlock this potential upside?
 By embracing the retail space.

 Spaces change the way we feel and behave, and can expand the brand experience milieu.
 Department stores and big box retailers should leverage space to deliver local infusion, social opportunities and lateral activities such as entertainment to link their brands deeper into customers’ lives and thoughts.
+And with our recent A-REIT survey finding the retail category as the poorest performer of 2019, it’s imperative that retailers re-envision and redesign their spaces if they wish to remain competitive in a world where e-commerce is booming.

 Rapha provides a world class example of how to create a mixed space centred around a community.